michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 In Angular v17+ we can use signals with the `input()` and `output()` functions instead of decorators.
 There is no difference in passing the data except that we don't need to use decorators, and now we're working with signal approach.
+The signal approach in Angular v17+ offers improved performance and better change detection, making it the recommended choice for new applications.

 | Status | Description                                           |